Steveorevo/node-red-contrib-actionflows/README.md

 execution of flow segments.
 Like WordPress' actions & filters, actionflows allow flow segments to have a priority property with values of 1 to 100 (with a default of 50; a higher resolution than WordPress').
-The priority property determines earlier or later execution order of a flow segment.
+The priority property determines earlier or later execution order of a flow segment (i.e. priority 1 executes before any priority 2s, etc).
 These features can make flows extendable and allows flows to furnish an expandable, "plugin-able" API.

 ## Examples